What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - New Zealand

 Coronet Peak・The Remarkables

-・Level 2 will limit the number of people on the mountain.
+- Level 2 restrictions will limit the number of people entering the mountain.

-・Entry restrictions will be imposed at Remarkables once parking lot 4 is full, and at Coronet Peak, entry will be restricted once parking lot 5 is full.
-Entry will not be permitted from parking lot 6 onwards.・Lifts will
+- Entry restrictions will be imposed at The Remarkables once people have reached parking lot 4, and at Coronet Peak once parking lot 5 is full.
+No entry will be allowed from parking lot 6 onwards. - The

-・The mountain will be divided into zones by color, with red meaning only 100 people will be allowed in cafes and restaurants (dining zones).
-Orange means that retail stores require a 1m distance and location records are kept, and green means no restrictions (piste and outdoors)
+- The mountain will be divided into colored zones: red means only 100 people are allowed in cafes and restaurants (dining zones).
+Orange means maintaining a 1-meter distance in retail shops and recording your location.
+Green means no restrictions (ski slopes and outdoor areas)

-.・Use your car as a base lodge.
-Leave your luggage in the car and have lunch in the car.
+. - Use your car as your base lodge.
+Leave your luggage in your car and eat lunch in your car. -

-・There is a limited amount of food provided by F&Bs (restaurants), so it is advisable to bring your own.
+- Food provided by F&B (restaurants) is limited, so it is advisable to bring your own food.

-Webcams are useful when you want to see the current state of a ski resort with your own eyes.
-It's interesting to see how many customers are visiting amid the COVID-19 pandemic.
+A webcam is handy when you want to see the real situation at a ski resort right now.
+It's interesting to see things like how many customers are coming despite the pandemic.

-By the way, even though it was around noon on Thursday, August 27th, a weekday, there was a huge line for the lift at Cardrona!
+By the way, even though it was around noon on a weekday, Thursday, August 27th, there was such a long line for the lifts at Cardrona!
 I was a little surprised.
-The park was sparkling clean and the conditions looked good.
-Seeing a scene like this makes me want to ride the lift myself.
+The park was sparkling clean, and the conditions looked good.
+Seeing this kind of scene makes me want to ride the lifts myself.

 Cardrona's real-time webcam